-With a set of cursive flash cards, you can drill, sort, and play all the usual games you played when the kids were younger and learning their ABCs.
+With a set of cursive flashcards, you can drill, sort, and play all the usual games you played when the kids were younger and learning their ABCs.
 Putting a cursive writing chart in their notebooks is invaluable for reference.
-If you need a refresh on flash card activities, check out my 41 Flash Card Activities.
+If you need a refresh on flashcard activities, check out my 50+ Flash Card Activities.

 Finally, have patience – especially if students are writing from memory.
 It takes a LOT of concentration and practice to come up to speed.
 My own approach to teaching the topic has improved through the years as I experimented with different explanations and demonstration methods.
 Anyone who teaches kids knows there’s always room for improvement and your approach will evolve.

-To help you get started, here is the full textbook, Cursive Writing! you can download for free just by signing up with Kinney Brothers Publishing!
-It will give your kids repetitive practice with all the upper and lower case letters plus so much more!
-This textbook will give you plenty of opportunities for warm up lessons, repetitive writing practice, charts, puzzles, and games!
+Be sure to check out Cursive Writing! by Kinney Brothers Publishing.
+This textbook is available on Amazon and Donald’s English Classroom as a full pdf download.
+It will give your kids repetitive practice with all the upper and lower case letters, warm-up lessons, writing practice, charts, puzzles, and games!
 Check out the pdf preview here or the video below.

 So, it’s time to show off your talents!
 Dazzle your students with your expressive cursive writing skills!
 Look forward to guiding students’ hands as they learn the loops and curlicues of the cursive alphabet.
 You might be pleasantly surprised at how much they enjoy the lessons.
 Once introduced, don’t forget to employ cursive in your regular teaching and assign repetitive exercises to be completed in cursive.
 And most importantly, enjoy!